Lemon Balm: Nutrient content, Uses, And Interesting Facts

 Overview

 Lemon balm is an aromatic herb that belongs to the mint family.
-Upon pressing, the leaves release a strong lemon fragrance and have a sweet lemon zest flavor.
-The lemon balm plant is largely grown in the United States and Europe.
-Its leaves have extraordinary antioxidant properties.
-Due to this, it has been used in ancient and modern medicines.
-Lemon balm leaves also contribute in flavoring foods.
-It has excellent impact on health and therefore, many consume it in the form of capsules, tincture, and tea.
+When the leaves are pressed, they release a refreshing lemon fragrance along with a mild, sweet citrus flavor.
+Lemon balm is widely cultivated in the United States and Europe and is valued for its exceptional antioxidant properties.
+Because of this, it has been used in both ancient and modern wellness practices.

 Background